Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeedback.md

 1. .85 Temperature, .93 Top P, 40 Top-K, 1.05 Rep Penalty
 2. Custom (openai compatible), Request reasoning on, maximum reasoning effort, **NO SRW (Start Reply With)**, deepseek formatting, single user post-proc, make sure your preset sends "/think" somewhere to enable thinking
 ### Loom Specific (For 3.0):
-3. CoT Zipbomb (System), /think toggle on (Both have changes listed in 6 and 7)
+3. Use 'CoT Zipbomb (System)' and 'Think Trigger (GLM/Qwen)' (Both have changes listed in 6 and 7)
-4. Moved Chat History to just below Zipbomb (Works better until about 70 replies?)
+4. Moved 'Chat History' to just below Zipbomb (Works better until about 70 replies, then better above?
+Will fix later.)
 5. My new think toggle at the start of the preset ON (see up top in this readme)
-6. 3 Added lines to CoT Zipbomb (CoT Adherence CoT Zipbomb changes, see up top in this readme)
+6. 3 Added lines to 'CoT Zipbomb (System)' (CoT Adherence CoT Zipbomb changes, see up top in this readme)
-7. Edited /think (Fixing /think, see above in this readme)
+7. Edited 'Think Trigger (GLM/Qwen)' (Fixes /think triggering false ooc, see above in this readme)

 ---